kswang2400/project-tracker/README.md

 The primary feature of Basecamp Clone is to interact with projects.
 I will finish the server side CRUD operations for projects.
 Once my projecs table is setup, I will add API routes to serve project data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to

-+ tag other users to their projects
-+ subscribe to projects

 ### Phase 3: Implementing Tasks (~2 days)
 Once the users can create, search, tag and subscribe to projects, I want to add